IIITLucknowSWEngg/CSITTeam012/Assignment 02/Component.md

-# BookMyShow Clone Component Documentation
+# BookMyShow Component Documentation

 ## Overview
-This document provides an overview of the primary components in the BookMyShow Clone system.
+This document provides an overview of the primary components in the BookMyShow system.
 Each section outlines the features, functionality, and dependencies of components to ensure a clear understanding of their roles.

 ---